akshiv/phys408FourierOptics/LabNoteBook.md

 | 485 | 13 |  |
 | 498 | 13 | 12.4 |
-The reference image gives the spacing relation between mm and pixels There is 3.175 mm per dip and there is also 12.4 pixels per dip Therefore there is about
+The reference image gives the spacing relation between mm and pixels There is 3.175 mm/dip and there is also 12.4 pixels/dip Therefore there is about 3.9 pixel/mm

 ## Day 3 2018 03 20